Hindu Food Etiquette: 4 Rules For Guests And Hosts

 As a guest who follows the Hindu diet principles, you should politely manage your food restrictions and deal with your hosts and the other guests.

-Hindu food etiquette rules
+Hindu food etiquette micro-class

 The Hindu religion does not set dietary laws.
 However, the principles of the Hindu faith suggest the avoidance of some foods.

 The interpretation of such principles varies.
 A person may include or exclude some foods due to health, faith, or personal concerns.
 A large number of people in the Hindu faith follow a vegetarian, vegan, or lacto-vegetarian diet.